tidy-finance/website/docs/32_size_and_portfolio_building.md

 # … with 43 more rows, and abbreviated variable name ¹​size_premium
 ```

-## The size-premium variation
+## The Size-Premium Variation

-We provide a graph that shows the different premiums.
-This plot also shows the relation to the average Fama-French SMB (small minus big) premium used in the literature which we include as a dotted vertical line.\index{Size!Size premium}\index{Graph!Bar chart}
+We provide a graph in Figure 8.3 that shows the different premiums.
+Figure 8.3 also shows the relation to the average Fama-French SMB (small minus big) premium used in the literature which we include as a dotted vertical line.\index{Size!Size premium}\index{Graph!Bar chart}

 ```r